WHAT: Political Prisoner Letter-Writing Dinner

-We hope to see you Tuesday.
-If for some absurd reason you cannot make it, please take the time to write a letter to one (or ALL!) of these folks:
+We expect to see you on Tuesday.
+If you can’t make it, please take the time to write a letter to Jeremy:

 The deal, as always, is that you come bringing only yourself (and your friends and comrades), and we provide you with a delicious vegan meal, information about the prisoners as well as all of the letter-writing materials and prisoner-letter-writing info you could ever want to use in one evening.
 In return, you write a thoughtful letter to a political prisoner or prisoner of war of your choosing or, better yet, keep up a long-term correspondence.
 We’ll also provide some brief updates and pass around birthday cards for the PP/POWs whose birthdays fall in the next two weeks thanks to the PP/POW Birthday Calendar.